Nemo64/Sen-selector-engine/README.md

 ## What is Sen?
 This here is a JavaScript CSS selector engine that was build with the querySelector API in mind.
 That means that as much work as possible will be put onto the browsers selector engine and only the missing features will be emulated (if any).

+## Why use it?
+Ever had that problem that a specific selector would make your life simpler but you didn't want to sacrifice the querySelector on older browsers.
+This is for you than.
+Take this example:

+`a:first-of-type:any-link` isn't supported in any browser yet because `any-link` is planed for css4.
+What does Sen do?
+It checks if the pseudos are supported and than create a query matching to your current browser.

+Firefox would execute this: `a:first-of-type:-moz-any-link` and no check will be done afterwards which saves time and you get your result faster.

+Any other CSS 3 capable browser will execute this: `a:first-of-type` and the `any-link` will be checked later manually but our result is than already limited to real links so the check will be faster.

+IE 8 only supports CSS 2.1 so it should execute just `a` but because it wouldn't need the querySelector than, it just executes `getElementsByTagName("a")` and than filter the results.
+In that way we at least saved the overhead that comes with every call of the querySelector.

+Conclusion: Sen always uses the best way to get to the goal.
+The work of deciding which is the best way will be cached so if a selector has to be used many times you get the fastest result possible.

 ## Which browsers are supported?
 - Internet Explorer **6+**
 - Firefox **3+** (Firefox 1.5+ only fails on the :focus pseudo)